Create a free profile to get unlimited access to exclusive videos, breaking news, sweepstakes, and more!

 "This marks the ending of two years of searching, and we're deeply saddened at the outcome,” Farmington Police Chief Steve Hebbe said in a statement regarding the DNA results.
 “We will continue working as we have since the day she disappeared to ensure the person responsible for this is held accountable.
-We offer our most heartfelt condolences to Cecelia's family and friends."
+We offer our most heartfelt condolences to Cecilia's family and friends."

 Finona was a 31-year Army veteran who was described as a “good-hearted person who cared about people and a leader in the community who made a difference,” police said.

-"With the support, energy, and relentless effort of family, friends and loved ones bringing Cecelia Finona [home] has come true.
+"With the support, energy, and relentless effort of family, friends and loved ones bringing Cecilia Finona [home] has come true.
 It has been [two] long years with every emotion spent.
 We are relieved to bring closure to many and finally lay her to rest,” a Facebook page set up to find Finona posted last week.

 The scourge of missing and murdered indigenous women has ballooned across North America.
 In 2016, there were 5,712 reports of missing American Indian and Alaska Native women and girls, the National Crime Information Center reported; more than 2 in 5 Native American and Alaska Native female victims reported being physically injured, according to a Justice Department survey conducted the same year.
 Over 84% of these women have experienced violence in their lifetime, which includes 56.1% who have experienced sexual violence, according to a National Institute of Justice report.